JeromeChallet/javascript-repo/README.md

 Programming concept where a function calls itself

 ## Base case
-when the function stops calling itself
+When the function stops calling itself

 ## Recursive case
-where the function calls itself
+Where the function calls itself

 ## Stack
-data structure where items are stored in a LIFO, last-in-first-out, manner
+Data structure where items are stored in a LIFO, last-in-first-out, manner

 ## call stack
-collection of function calls stored in a stack structure, When you call a function, it is added to the top of the stack, and when it returns, it is removed from the top / end of the stack
+Collection of function calls stored in a stack structure, When you call a function, it is added to the top of the stack, and when it returns, it is removed from the top / end of the stack

+## bubbleSort algorythm
+Sorting algorithm which starts at the beginning of the array and 'bubbles up' unsorted values towards the end, iterating through the array until it is completely sorted

+## selectionSort algorythm
+Finds the smallest value in the array, then swapps it with the first value in the array.
+Then, it finds the next smallest value in the array, and swaps it with the second value in the array.
+It continues iterating through the array until it is completely sorted

+## insertionSort algorythm
+Builds up a sorted array at the beginning of the list.
+The sorted array is the first element.
+Then it inspects the next element and swaps it backward into the sorted array until it is in a sorted position.
 ```